oheimburger/codecard/microservices/README.md

 buttonb1=http://<ExternalIP>:<NodePort>/HelidonMP/<DevName>
 ```

-CodeCard will confirm setting update as follows.
+Code Card will confirm setting update as follows.
 ```bash
 >>>
 Value saved for buttonb1: http://<ExternalIP>:<NodePort>/HelidonMP/<DevName>
 >>>
 ```

-### Invoke the microservice from the CodeCard
+### Invoke the microservice from the Code Card
-Ok, so now our Helidon microservice and CodeCard are ready to Go!
-Powercycle your CodeCard and perform a button B shortpress.
+Ok, so now our Helidon microservice and Code Card are ready to Go!
+Powercycle your Code Card and perform a button B shortpress.
 If your card is still connected via the serial connection, you will see output similar to the following.
 ```bash
 ▒▒▒l`▒n▒Button b - short pressed
 >>>